OSMNames/www.osmnames.org/api.md

 ---
 layout: page
-title: API
+title: Geocoding API description
+description: Description and code sample with a snippet for OSMNames geocoding.
+Nominatim compatible API with autocomplete JavaScript component available via REST API.
 ---

-You can try the search system in your own project right now!
+You can try the search system in your project right now!

 The OSMNames open-source project provides raw place data in an easy-to-index form.
-Klokan Technologies GmbH team has developed a basic search system providing responses for queries in a form of structured JSON data.
+The MapTiler team has developed a basic search system providing responses for queries in the form of structured JSON data.

 ## Autocomplete REST API